Renewables top coal for energy consumption for first time in 135 years

 “Historically, wood was the main source of U.S. energy until the mid-1800s and was the only commercial-scale renewable source of energy in the United States until the first hydropower plants began producing electricity in the 1880s,” the report says.
 “Coal was used in the 1800s as a fuel for steam-powered boats and trains and making steel, and it was later used to generate electricity in the 1880s.”

+While the pandemic and social climate against fossil fuels continues to pressure thermal coal, its main obstacle continues to be cheap natural gas, Godby said.

+As plants burn gas instead of coal, long with decreased production during the pandemic, the outlook for the rest of 2020 continues to be bleak for Powder River Basin coal, he said.

 Last year’s decline was the sixth consecutive for coal as a fuel source to make electricity in the United States.
-It also saw electricity generation from coal drop to its lowest level overall in 42 years.
+Electricity generation from coal also dropped to its lowest level overall in 42 years.

 “Natural gas consumption in the electric power sector has significantly increased in recent years and has displaced much of the electricity generation from retired coal plants,” the EIA report says.

 About a dozen years ago, the PRB accounted for 50% of all electricity produced in the nation.
-That has dropped to about 22%, according to the EIA and other agencies.
+That has dropped to about 19%, according to the EIA.

-While the PRB produced 266.8 million tons of coal in 2019, that was about 9% less than the 293.5 million tons produced the year before.
+The PRB produced 266.8 million tons of coal in 2019, about 9% less than the 293.5 million tons produced the year before.
 And it’s 40% less than the region’s high point in 2008 when 446.5 million tons of coal came out of the basin.

 Projections for 2020 before the COVID-19 pandemic were for the basin’s production to be just over 200 million tons.